character is used to start a comment and it continues until the end of the line.

 = is used to assign a value to a variable.
 After the initial assignment is made, the value of a variable can be updated to new values as needed.

-Python variables can be assigned different types of data.
-One supported data type is the integer.
-An integer is a number which can be written without a fractional part (no decimal).
+An integer is a number that can be written without a fractional part (no decimal).
 An integer can be a positive number, a negative number or the number 0 so long as there is no decimal portion.
-The number

 0 represents an integer value but the same number written as